Engin-Boot/pong-stage-AleenaSaleem/Stage0/Design/Paddle.md

 ## Feature

-  define the properties of paddle such as Size, Speed and Colour
+  define the properties of paddle such as size , speed and Color

 ## Acceptance Criteria